Yeeldx/yeeldbox-devdocs/docs/getting-started/products/ycrv/overview.md

 ## What is yCRV

-yCRV is Yearn's new and improved veCRV wrapper system designed to tokenize the different benefits of Yearn's veCRV position.
+yCRV is Yeeldx's new and improved veCRV wrapper system designed to tokenize the different benefits of Yeeldx's veCRV position.
 This system is composed of a [`base-token`](#base-token) called yCRV as well as 3 derivative tokens called [`activated tokens`](#activated-tokens).

 ### Base-token